 In the state of Illinois, all marital property must be divided equitably upon divorce.
 An “equitable division” does not mean each spouse receives the equivalent of one half of all marital property; rather, an equitable division requires that the court take into consideration such factors as each spouse’s work history, earning potential, level of education, standard of living, contributions to the marriage, and personal debt when dividing marital property.
 The court will also take into consideration the value of any 401ks, IRAs, pensions, or stocks.
 Additionally, if one or both spouses owns a closely held business, the value of the business must be determined and its assets taken into account.
-At Schlesinger & Strauss, LLC, our attorneys defend the legal and financial interests of our clients in matters related the division of marital property and the division of marital debt.
+At Schlesinger, Strauss & Hoyt LLC, our attorneys defend the legal and financial interests of our clients in matters related the division of marital property and the division of marital debt.

 High Asset Divorces and Closely Held Businesses